ashushukla0412/stats-bbs-indy/demo/README.md

 Steps-
 1. cd into `demo` folder
 2. Run 2 terminals in demo folder, one for Faber other for Alice
-3. To run Faber docker -
+3. To run Faber docker (either one of a. or b.) -

 	a. for BBS+ use
 	```
 	LEDGER_URL=http://dev.greenlight.bcovrin.vonx.io ./run_demo faber --did-exchange --aip 20 --cred-type json-ld